Sawmonabo/HousePricePrediction/README.md

 <p>Least Absolute Shrinkage and Selection Operator (LASSO) is a machine learning regression algorithm that is quite like linear regression except it does have the capabilities to shrink the coefficients to zero to avoid overfitting.
 From the scikit-learn website, Lasso’s ability to regularize and shrink the coefficients allows it to be used for variable selection which in turn improves the prediction accuracy.
 To control for shrinkage applied to the coefficients to get a more parsimonious model, Lasso uses a tuning parameter, λ.
 If λ=0, it is equal to the linear regression model, and as λ increases, the coefficients shrink and the ones that are equal zero are eliminated.

-<p>Using λ = 0.15 and “﻿neg\_mean\_squared\_error” as our scoring, we observe that the best model for Lasso is worse than our linear regression model, with an MSE of ﻿9191.795 and variables ﻿'home\_size', 'year', 'cbd\_dist', 'E\_stateplane', 'lattitude', 'cbdDist\_to\_landBuilding'.
+<p>Using λ = 0.15 and “﻿neg\_mean\_squared\_error” as our scoring, I observe that the best model for Lasso is worse than our linear regression model, with an MSE of ﻿9191.795 and variables ﻿'home\_size', 'year', 'cbd\_dist', 'E\_stateplane', 'lattitude', 'cbdDist\_to\_landBuilding'.
 The lambda value was set close to zero which is why the two models look similar, showing a lack of shrinkage possibly.

 ### C. Ridge

 <p>Ridge regression addresses some of the problems of Ordinary Least Squares by imposing a penalty on the size of the coefficients.
 From the scikit-learn website, the ridge coefficients minimize a penalized residual sum of squares, and the complexity parameter (α >= 0) controls the amount of shrinkage.
 The larger the value of the complexity parameter, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.

-<p>Using α = 10 and “﻿neg\_mean\_squared\_error” as our scoring, we observe that the best model for Ridge is slightly worse than our linear regression model, with an MSE of ﻿7647.505 and variables ﻿'home\_size', 'year', 'cbd\_dist', 'E\_stateplane', 'N\_stateplane', 'cbdDist\_to\_landBuilding'
+<p>Using α = 10 and “﻿neg\_mean\_squared\_error” as our scoring, I observe that the best model for Ridge is slightly worse than our linear regression model, with an MSE of ﻿7647.505 and variables ﻿'home\_size', 'year', 'cbd\_dist', 'E\_stateplane', 'N\_stateplane', 'cbdDist\_to\_landBuilding'

 ## D. Gradient Boosting XR